T. J. Brodie

-Thomas James Brodie (born June 7, 1990) is a Canadian professional ice hockey defenceman who is currently an unrestricted free agent.
-He most recently played for the Chicago Blackhawks of the National Hockey League (NHL).
-He was a fourth round selection of the Calgary Flames, 114th overall, at the 2008 NHL Entry Draft.
-Brodie played four seasons in the Ontario Hockey League (OHL) prior to turning professional in 2010.
+Thomas James Brodie (born June 7, 1990) is a Canadian former professional ice hockey defenceman who spent parts of fifteen seasons in the National Hockey League (NHL), ten of which were with the Calgary Flames.
+Originally a fourth-round selection of the Flames (114th overall) in the 2008 NHL entry draft, Brodie played four seasons in the Ontario Hockey League (OHL) prior to turning professional in 2010.
+In the latter half of his career, he also spent notable time with the Toronto Maple Leafs before playing a final year with the Chicago Blackhawks.
 Internationally, he has represented Canada at the 2013 IIHF World Championship.

 Personal

 Brodie grew up in Ontario on the family farm located between Dresden and Chatham.
 His cousin, Ian Badder, was diagnosed with cystic fibrosis as a child and underwent a life-saving double-lung transplant in 2011.
 In support, Brodie wore some stylish suits at the Catwalk for a Cure fashion show in July 2014 that raised more than $15,000 for Cystic Fibrosis Canada.
 He is also selling footwear with T. J. Brodie: Skate in Strides for Cystic Fibrosis.
 The Calgary Flames are helping him sell skate guards to raise money for Cystic Fibrosis Canada.

 Brodie is married to Amber DeBakker, who was diagnosed with multiple sclerosis in October 2015.
+He and DeBakker have two children together.